-- 1. Any deviation from the test schedule of a study unit is subject to approval by the subcommittee.
-This pertains for instance to extra test or exam opportunities - If a student fails to pass (part of) a study unit because of exceptional personal or medical circumstances, the subcommittee may grant in exceptional cases an extra test opportunity in addition to the regular opportunities scheduled in any academic year, all depending on the specific situation of the student; - If a student has finished his/her studies except for one test, the subcommittee may also grant an extra test opportunity.
-The subcommittee decides on the request taking into account: - a. whether the student meets other requirements for the study unit; - b. whether the next regular test opportunity is within six months after obtaining the last but one exam;
+- 1. Any deviation from the test schedule of a study unit is subject to approval by the Examination Board.
+This pertains for instance to extra test or exam opportunities - If a student fails to pass (part of) a study unit because of exceptional personal or medical circumstances, the subcommittee may grant in exceptional cases an extra test opportunity in addition to the regular opportunities scheduled in any academic year, all depending on the specific situation of the student;

-- c. whether the student sat the test at least (if possible) two times and attained a score of at least 4.0; - d. in case specific personal circumstances are involved that caused the student not to pass the test, the study advisor has to be informed by the student about these circumstances beforehand and has to confirm them to the subcommittee. - 4.
-An extra test opportunity is only given once for one specific test per academic year. - 5.
-When granted an extra test opportunity, this extra opportunity is only valid until the next regular test opportunity. - 6.
-If exceptions are granted as a rule, they should instead be part of the rule, i.e., the test schedule itself should be modified, subject to the conditions imposed in the EER, by the examiner so as to take this into account. - 7.
-In special cases, for purpose of repair, the examiner is mandated the authority to decide to ask a student or group of students to supplement a study unit exam. - 8.
+- 3. The deadline for requests as specified under 3 is 20 working days after the date of the regular resit date.
+If there is not a regular resit scheduled, the deadline is 20 working days after the regular exam opportunity. - 4.
+If a student has finished his/her studies except for one test, the subcommittee may also grant an extra test opportunity.
+The subcommittee decides on the request taking into account: - a. whether the student meets other requirements for the study unit; - b. whether the next regular test opportunity is within six months after obtaining the last but one exam; - c. whether the student sat the test at least (if possible) two times and attained a score of at least 4.0; - 5.
+An extra test opportunity is only given once for one specific test per academic year. - 6.
+When granted an extra test opportunity, this extra opportunity is only valid until the next regular test opportunity. - 7.
+If exceptions are granted as a rule, they should instead be part of the rule, i.e., the test schedule itself should be modified, subject to the conditions imposed in the EER, by the examiner so as to take this into account. - 8.
+In special cases, for purpose of repair, the examiner is mandated the authority to decide to ask a student or group of students to supplement a study unit exam. - 9.
 If two tests or exams are taken at the same time, students can request a quarantine procedure, in which a situation is created for a student to take tests or exams consecutively in isolation.
 The study advisor has been mandated to approve requests for a quarantine procedure (see Appendix 1).